-This course is designed to identify tools for virtual pedagogy and begin to establish the sensibility to choose the right tool for the right situation.
-Clearly, the best instructors in a virtual learning environment have a wide variety of strategies for supporting learning at a distance.
-This class helps learners to begin to assemble that arsenal and learn to use it effectively.
+This course is designed to identify tools for virtual pedagogy and to assist students as they begin to establish the sensibility to choose the most effective eLearning tool for the right situation.
+Effective instruction in a virtual learning environment requires a wide variety of pedagogical strategies for supporting learning at a distance.
+This course helps students to begin to establish effective instructional strategies for teaching in an online environment.